syntrydy/docs-ce-prod/3.1.1/source/integration/sswebapps/saml-sp.md

  - Clear the cookies in your web browser for both the Apache site, and the Gluu Server if you are logging in and logging out a lot with lots of server restarts.
- - If you get error saying that "The ip address your are using is different that the one your are trying to authenticad with"  then  go inside the file named `/etc/shibboleth2.xml` and set the value of attribute `checkAddress`  to `false`.
+ - If you get error saying that "The ip address your are using is different from the one your are trying to authenticad with"  then go inside the file named `/etc/shibboleth2.xml` and set the value of attribute `checkAddress` to `false`.

 ## IIS SAML Configuration